MarkIsBravo/DictionaryApp/README.md

-# DictionaryApp
+# Language Studio

-This is a Ruby on Rails Dictionary App.
-With the search new word partially functioning and CRUD working.
-I'll keep working on it...
+This is a Ruby on Rails educational app designed for English language learners.
+Users could look up definition of words using the dictionary.
+Also, after register and log in, users could build their own word list with editing and deleting functions as well.